Vyral/base-template/_posts/2020-02-24-introducing-our-newest-buyers-specialist.md

 **How did you hear about Team Lally?**

 I first heard about Team Lally through my husband and sister-in-law, who’ve each had multiple transactions with the team.
-I was able to experience firsthand the expertise and quality of service that Team Lally exemplifies.&nbsp;
+I was able to experience firsthand the expertise and quality of service that Team Lally exemplifies.

 **Why motivated you to join Team Lally?&nbsp;**